 We may earn money or products from the companies mentioned in this post.

-Canada’s Banff National Park has long been one of our favorite destinations to visit as a family.
+Banff National Park has long been one of our favorite destinations in Canada to visit as a family.
 Tucked away in the Canadian Rockies, Banff is not only one of the most beautiful and picturesque places on the planet, it is also one of the world’s best outdoor playgrounds.
 Visiting Banff with kids is a great way for families to experience nature together, disconnect from the things that aren’t important and truly connect with the things that are.
+Established in 1885, Banff was the first national park in Canada and only the third recognized national park in the world.
+And if you’ve ever been, there’s no question as to why.
+There are so many incredible things to do in Banff with kids or without.
+You could spend weeks enjoying this natural wonderland that spans more than 2,500 square miles.

 How to get to Banff National Park

-You will find a lot more lodging and dining options in Canmore and Banff than in Lake Louise, but all the towns have great family-friendly hotels and a variety of incredible restaurants.
+You will find a lot more lodging and dining options in Canmore and Banff than in the town of Lake Louise.
+However, all three towns have great family-friendly hotels and a variety of incredible restaurants.
 The time of year you visit Banff will determine your plans and activities while there.
 And your plans and activities during your vacation will likely determine in which town you should stay.

 Entrance fees for Banff National Park